kr-colab/disperseNN2/docs/source/vignette.rst

 1. Simulation
 -------------
-A complete workflow would include running simulations that approximate the life history and species range of a focal organism Here we will use simulations from the ``SLiM`` package to generate training data for ``disperseNN2``.
+A complete workflow would include running simulations that approximate the life history and species range of a focal organism.
-The simulations are use a simple model of a species with a square range and a Gaussian dispersal kernel.
+Here we will use simulations from the ``SLiM`` package to generate training data for ``disperseNN2``.
-The script is included in the ``disperseNN2`` repo under ``SLiM_recipes/square.slim``.
+The simulations use a simple model of a species with a square range and a Gaussian dispersal kernel.

 To start with: create a new working directory and install ``SLiM`` if you haven't yet: